-After recently celebrating 10 years in the business, Legume still sets the standard for fine dining in Pittsburgh.
+After celebrating 10 years in business, Legume still sets the standard for fine dining in Pittsburgh.
 Led by chef/owner Trevett Hooper, the Oakland restaurant (recently named a James Beard Foundation semifinalist for Outstanding Restaurant) offers a seasonal menu with an emphasis on local meats and produce in a cozy, comfortable setting.
 House kimchi, fermented cabbage, preserved lemons, and pickled cherries are just a few of the surprises that you’ll find dotting the menu all year long, thanks to Legume’s deep in-house fermentation and pickling program.
 And if you’re looking for one of the best burgers in the city?
 Head to the Butterjoint, the bar tucked inside Legume, and order up.

 The second restaurant by acclaimed chef Justin Severino, this Spanish spot has quickly become one of Pittsburgh’s best and most exciting restaurants.
 Severino is a whole hog butcher, so naturally, meat takes center stage on Morcilla’s menu full of pintxos (the Basque version of tapas).
 Wines are offered in a 2oz pour, giving diners the chance to sample a different type of wine perfectly paired with each course, but there's also an entire drinks page dedicated to unmissable iterations of the Spanish gin-tonic.

-As a "restaurant incubator," in the Galley Group lineup of restaurants (Federal Galley opened across town earlier this year) Smallman Galley offers kitchen space to four local chefs, each with their own distinct concepts and menus, and a fresh crop of restaurant concepts just moved into the cafeteria-style venue.
-Banhmilicious (serving Vietnamese fusion), Iron Born (Detroit-style pizza) will remain on the lineup for the foreseeable future, but Colonia (a Latin-America concept) and Brunoise, an approachable take on fine dining) will be leaving in the coming months.
+As the original "restaurant incubator," in the Galley Group lineup of restaurants (Federal Galley opened across town earlier this year) Smallman Galley offers kitchen space to four local chefs, each with their own distinct concepts and menus.
+Banhmilicious (serving Vietnamese fusion) and Iron Born (Detroit-style pizza) will remain on the lineup for the foreseeable future, but Colonia (a Latin-America concept) and Brunoise (an approachable take on fine dining) will be leaving in the coming months.
 Filling their spots will be Joey’s, an European café concept from The Vandal owner Joey Hilty, and Home, which will serve classic comfort dishes from chef Phill Milton.
-The venue also houses a full bar with plenty of local spirits, and a coffee bar using PA-based Commonplace's coffee beans, La Prima espresso, and Gyrphon's Tea.
+The venue also houses a full bar with plenty of local spirits, and a coffee bar using PA-based Commonplace’s coffee beans, La Prima espresso, and Gyrphon’s Tea.

 It may be tempting to skip right to dessert (yes, the popcorn panna cotta with caramel corn and salted caramel is THAT good), but start with dinner first.
-The tagliatelle, served with smoked pork shank, soffritto, an egg, and Parmesan, is a bowlful of comfort food.
-On your way to the dining room, peek at the restored antique wood bar, covered with ornate carvings and woodwork, and order yourself a drink from the cocktail menu, which features libations infused with spice-cabinet finds, like ginger, cardamom and rosemary.
-New this season, Station is serving lunch, with a menu of delectable small plates alongside a hearty selection of sandwiches (including the soon-to-be-famous burger).
+The tagliatelle, served with smoked pork shank, soffritto, an egg, and Parmesan is a bowlful of comfort food.
+On the way to the dining room, peek at the restored antique wood bar, covered with ornate carvings and woodwork, and order yourself a drink from the cocktail menu, which features libations infused with spice-cabinet finds like ginger, cardamom and rosemary.
+Station also serves lunch, with a menu of delectable small plates alongside a hearty selection of sandwiches (including a limited number of burgers each day).

 The Vandal is proof that gourmet dining doesn’t have to be necessarily fancy.
-This order-at-the-counter joint serves up beautifully plated meals on lunchroom trays to a crowd that knows that the long line is well worth the wait.
-Among its specialties is the fried chicken sandwich served at lunchtime, often selling out.
-Dinner is slightly more refined, with the ever-popular Vandal cheeseburger sharing menu space with shiitake and house-made ricotta ravioli, and chicken with spätzle, served with celery root crumble.
+This order-at-the-counter joint serves up beautifully plated meals on lunchroom trays, to a crowd that knows the long line is well worth the wait; specialties like the fried chicken sandwich served at lunchtime often end up selling out.
+Dinner is slightly more refined, with the ever-popular Vandal cheeseburger sharing menu space with Arctic char served with Chioggia beet yogurt and lamb shank with buckwheat polenta.

 Umami is an izakaya (aka Japanese pub) serving Japanese street food dedicated to the fifth taste.
 Located above Round Corner Cantina, Umami has become a fixture for late-night eats, meaning you can get your margarita fix downstairs and your sushi and rotobaya fix upstairs until 2am.

 Housed inside a YMCA-turned-Ace Hotel, Whitfield is far more than a hotel restaurant.
 This bright tavern is a best known for its locally sourced beef and in-house butchery, but brunch is also a standout here.
-Whitfield is one of the few brunch spots in Pittsburgh that actually takes reservations, which is particularly helpful when you just cannot wait for a blueberry buttermilk pancake with sweet lemon creme fraiche.
+Whitfield is one of the few brunch spots in Pittsburgh that actually takes reservations, which is particularly helpful when you just can't wait for a blueberry buttermilk pancake with sweet lemon creme fraiche.
 The bar program is also outstanding, with classic cocktails mingling on the menu with more inventive offerings.

 Tiny neighborhood cafés usually don’t find themselves on best restaurant lists, but Pear and the Pickle earns its place by serving one of the best breakfast sandwiches in town, available all day long.
 The simple bodega staple, made with bacon, egg, and cheese on a roll, is our favorite, but the café also offers a menu of two-handed sandwiches, homemade soups, and a rotating list of daily specials that have made the Troy Hill spot a must-visit.

 Scratch Food & Beverage, the hyper-local comfort food restaurant in Troy Hill, has been a neighborhood standout since it first opened its doors in 2015.
-And now, with new executive chef Brandon Blumenfeld in the kitchen, the gastropub is poised to become even more ingrained in Pittsburgh’s dining scene.
-The small, ever-changing menu features accessible dishes like Cacio e Pepe gnocchi, along with more elevated offerings like the Spring Curry, featuring seasonal treats like local asparagus, peas, and zucchini.
+The elevated gastropub has a small, ever-changing menu that features accessible dishes like Cacio e Pepe gnocchi, along with more ambitious fare, like a Wild Scottish Trout served with chickpea stew.

 Acclaimed Pittsburgh chef Derek Stevens (who spent years running the show at Eleven Contemporary Kitchen) opened Union Standard a few months ago, and we've yet to be disappointed.
 The beautiful, modern space, located in the historic Union Trust Building downtown, is the perfect location for a drink and dinner while people-watching, and the contemporary American menu features dishes from the wood-fired rotisserie and grill, and a raw bar as well.